ZhangNingSAU/Spring-2021-CSCI-270-Networks-and-Data-Comm/Slides/Chapter 1.md

 **Computer Networks** is foundation of many new technologies.

-# Chapter 1: Introduction Networking
+# Chapter 1: Introduction to Networking

 ## Objectives
 + client-server vs. peer-to-peer networks